 - Disfigurement and scarring

 We can also fight to recover damages for wrongful death if you lost a loved one as a result of a defective product.

 We’ll Fight to Recover Compensation for All of Your Injuries

 Product defects can cause serious injuries or death.
-Our attorneys at The Bradley Law Firm will fight to recover compensation for all of your injuries, including:
+Our attorneys at Bradley Law Personal Injury Lawyers will fight to recover compensation for all of your injuries, including:

 - Broken bones

 - Organ damage

 - Cuts and lacerations